The recruited human who generates a study's raw data, chosen against screening criteria, not a representative sample.

-A participant is the recruited human at the centre of a research studyResearch StudyUser ResearchA planned research activityView reference →: the person who sits for the interview, runs the tasksTaskProduct SpecificationA unit of work within a story or epicView reference →, or fills in the survey.
-The quality of a study is bounded by who you let into the room.
-Recruit the wrong people and no amount of analysis recovers the finding you needed.
+A participant is the recruited human at the centre of a research studyResearch StudyUser ResearchA planned research activityView reference →: the person who sits for the interview, runs the tasksTaskProduct SpecificationA unit of work within a story or epicView reference →, or fills in the survey, recruited against a study's screening criteria.

 The discipline of choosing how many participants to recruit, and which ones, sharpened around a single famous claim.
 In 2000 Jakob Nielsen published Why You Only Need to Test with 5 Users, drawing on a mathematical model he had developed with Thomas Landauer in 1993.
 The argument was that five users in a qualitative usability test surface roughly 85% of the problems, because problem discovery follows a diminishing-returns curve.